Subscribe to updates

 Open Council Network is an independent organisation.
 We report on Lambeth and are not the council.
 About us

-The Planning Applications Committee of Lambeth Council met on Tuesday 28 April 2026 to consider several planning applications.
-The committee granted conditional planning permission for developments at 35-37 Leigham Court Road and land to the west and rear of 39-49 Leigham Court Road, and for Dorchester Parade, Leigham Court Road.
-Permission was also granted for the temporary 'Between the Bridges' event at Hungerford Coach Park, along with associated advertisement consent.
+The Planning Applications Committee meeting on Tuesday 28 April 2026 considered three key planning applications.
+The committee granted conditional planning permission for a mixed-use development at 35-37 Leigham Court Road, a similar proposal for Dorchester Parade, and temporary permission for the 'Between the Bridges' event at Hungerford Coach Park.

-Dorchester Parade, Leigham Court Road
+Dorchester Parade, Leigham Court Road, London (Streatham Wells)

-Hungerford Coach Bank at South Bank
+Hungerford Coach Bank at South Bank, London (Waterloo and South Bank)

 Attendees